Benefits of Establishing a Singapore Fund Management Company

 Variable Capital Company (VCC)

-On October 1st 2018, a bill for a new structure was passed, called as the Variable Capital Companies’ bill.
+On October 1st 2018, a bill for a new structure was passed, called the Variable Capital Companies’ bill.
 This fund structure is applicable to both open-ended and close-ended funds The benefits of a VCC structure are:

 - Will help fund managers achieve cost efficiencies